Frequently Asked Questions

 What about field accessibility?

 The great news is, on a dry day, it should be possible to navigate easily on our grass pathways throughout the fields.
+This is a working farm, so there are ruts in some pathways, but we try our best to even out the ground!
 It is best to keep your visit to non-rainy days, if using a wheelchair, walker, or if you have difficulty walking.
 There will be seating available around the field and in the pavilion for those who have mobility issues.

 Can I walk over the entire field?

-There are more than enough walkways for you to get lost in while wandering through our Sunflower, Dahlia and Gladiola fields.
+There are more than enough walkways for you to get lost in while wandering through our flower fields.
 And although we use the stalks and blooms for silage and animal feed at the end of the season, we still want everyone to be able to enjoy their beauty during the festival, so we ask that you be respectful of the fields and flowers while walking through them.

 Can we purchase bulbs at your fields?

 Yes, of course.
 We are big into bulbs!
-We sell Canadian-grown tulip bulbs and daffodil bulbs, direct from our fields.
-Look for some of these other items, available at our store:
+We sell Canadian-grown tulip bulbs and daffodil bulbs, direct from our fields!

 What type of flowers can you see in the fields?

 Sunflowers for sure… otherwise it wouldn’t be much of a sunflower fest, would it?
-We feature 15 acres of flowers with 42 different varieties of Sunflowers, 8 varieties of Gladiolas, as well as over 50 different varieties of our beautiful Dahlias!
+We feature 12-15 acres of flowers with nearly 50 varieties of sunflowers and a dazzling array of dahlias, gladiolas, zinnias and cosmos!